hawkrives/junqi/doc/Objeq-Reference.md

     "^W" =~ firstName && !happy

-### Selector
+### Selector Step
-After a Predicate is processed, the Working Set will consist of a subset of the original Source Set.
-The Selector is used to evaluate these Items and return derived content as the Result Set.
-Selectors most often will be used to return Child Properties, but can also be used to generate new Objects and Arrays
+After a Predicate Step is processed, the Working Set will consist of a subset of the original Source Set.
+A Select Step is used to evaluate these Items and return derived content as the Result Set.

-There are three types of Selectors:

 #### General Purpose Selector
-General purposes Selectors will evaluate *as-is*, such that there is one resulting Item for every input Item in the Working Set.
+General Purpose Selectors most often will be used to return Child Properties, but can also be used to generate new Objects and Arrays.
+A General Purpose Selectors will evaluate *as-is*, such that there is one resulting Item for every input Item in the Working Set.
 This will be the case even if the evaluation yields a `null` value.

 The following Query finds all Objects with a lastName Property of 'Beck' and returns only the firstName Properties from those Objects.